YJesus/Unhide-NG/README.txt

 You MUST be root to use unhide-linux, unhide-gids and unhide-tcp.

 Examples:
- # ./unhide-linux --brute
+ # ./unhide-linux --brute --procall
  # ./unhide_rb
- # ./unhide-gids --files-gids-stat
+ # ./unhide-gids --files-gids-stat --files-gids-readdir

- # ./unhide-tcp  -flov
- # ./unhide-tcp  -flovs
+ # ./unhide-tcp --show-fuser --show-lsof --logfile

 // Anti-unhide prevention